charchitd/charchitd/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working as a ...**Software Engineer at NeoSOFT Technologies**
+- 🔭 I’m currently working as a ...**Visiting Researcher at IISc, Bangalore**
-- 🌱 I’m currently learning ...**Blockchain Development.**
+- 🌱 I’m currently learning ...**Applied ML Data Science**
 - 👯 I’m looking to collaborate on ...**ML/AI ,NLP, Blockchain projects.**
 - 🎓 **CSE Graduate 2021**
 - ⚡ Fun fact: ...**Coffee Lover :coffee: :heart:**